Could that buzz in your head be clutter chatter?

 And remember that the more you have, the more you need to keep up with, more to clean, more to store, more effort to find what you are looking for, and so on.

 Ah, let’s remember the cost of storage.
 You pay for every square inch of your home, which should be living space, not storage space.
-And the monthly fee for a storage unit?
+And what is the monthly fee for a storage unit?
 Do not even go there!
 Why do this to yourself and your family?

 Turn Those Feelings Around